-ACMC offers several options for educational opportunities for patients
+ACMC offers several options for educational opportunities for patients with diabetes.

 Healthy Cooking Classes